 MODE

-One of the most commonly used aggregate functions is the MODE function.
-The MODE function returns the most frequently occurring value in a set of values.
-This function is handy when working with large datasets where it is necessary to identify the most common values.
-The syntax for the MODE function is quite simple.
-The function takes a single parameter, the column's name containing the values to be analyzed.
+One of the most used aggregate functions in SQL is the MODE function.
+The MODE function returns the value that comes up the most in a set of values.
+This is very helpful, specifically when dealing with large data sets that need to find the most common values.
+The syntax for this function is straightforward.
+It analyzes only one parameter: the column's name with the values.

 The syntax for the MODE function is as follows: